Claudia Schiess

-Claudia Elena Schiess Fretz (born November 26, 1989) is an Ecuadorian beauty queen crowned Miss Ecuador 2011 and represented her country in the Miss Universe pageant that same year.

-On October 22, 2011, she won Miss American Continent 2011; becoming the first Ecuadorian to achieve this title.
+Claudia Elena Schiess Fretz is an Ecuadorian beauty pageant titleholder who won Miss Ecuador 2011, and represented her country at Miss Universe 2011, where she was unplaced.
+On October 22, 2011, she won Miss American Continent 2011, becoming the first Ecuadorian to achieve this title.

 Biography

-The daughter of a German father and a Swiss mother, Schiess graduated with a BSBA from Universidad Del Pacifico – Ecuador.
-She speaks fluent Spanish, English, French and German.
+Claudia Schiess has a German father and a Swiss mother.
+Schiess graduated with a BSBA from Universidad Del Pacifico – Ecuador.
+She is fluent in Spanish, English, French and German.

-She is also a professional make-up artist, social media personality and motivational speaker.
-She likes dance, theater and music.
-She also studies modern dance in Galápagos.
+Schiess is a professional make-up artist.

 Career

 Miss Supranational 2010

-Before her participation in Miss Ecuador 2011, Claudia was summoned by the organization of her country to represent Ecuador in Miss Supranational, held on August 28, 2010, in Plock, Poland.
+Schiess represented Ecuador at Miss Supranational, held on August 28, 2010, in Plock, Poland.